Kudaes/rust_tips_and_tricks/README.md

 ```

 ## Wide char strings
-In rust, strings (both types `&str` and `String`) are utf8 encoded.
+In rust, strings (both `&str` and `String`) are utf8 encoded.
 However, in the Windows API are widely used the so called wide char strings, which are utf16 encoded (2 bytes for each char).
-This kind of strings can be found, for instance, in the well know `UNICODE_STRING`struct.
+This kind of strings can be found, for instance, in the well know `UNICODE_STRING` struct.

-So, to obtain a utf16 string in Rust you can do this:
+So, you can convert any Rust string to an utf16 encoded string this way:
 ```rust
 let mut module_path_utf16: Vec<u16> = "any text".encode_utf16().collect();
 module_path_utf16.push(0);
 ```
 Okay, I know what you are going to say: this is not a `String`, it is a `Vector`.
-But at the end, it's almost the same, just a memory buffer with some random content which now will be utf16 encoded.
+But at the end it's almost the same, just a memory buffer with some random content which now will be utf16 encoded.
 And from this, you can easily obtain a `UNICODE_STRING` which is probably what you are trying to achieve at this point:
 ```rust
 let unicode = UNICODE_STRING::default();
 let object_name: *mut UNICODE_STRING = std::mem::transmute(&unicode);